saneag/unit-test-extension/README.md

 - **Testify: Create Test File**: Generates a unit test file for the currently active source code file.
 - **Testify: Open Test File**: Opens the test file corresponding to the currently active source code file.
 - **Testify: Open Source File**: Opens the source code file corresponding to the currently active test file.
+- **Testify: Create Test Files**: Generates unit test files for all selected files in the Explorer view or for all files in the selected directory.

 ## Configurations